watthem/watthem/resume.md

 Decent Fintech — Mountlake Terrace, WA

-- Led the development and pre-launch of the Optimizer0 product, a sophisticated algorithm-based tool designed to simplify wealth management and promote financial literacy.
+- Orchestrated the development of a comprehensive suite of tools for modernizing wealth management.
-- Implemented accessibility-focused features and mindful design principles to improve user experience and inclusivity.
+- Enhanced user experience with accessibility features and color theory.
-- Managed technical services, including the development of a comprehensive documentation website, graphics design, and hosting management.
+- Raised awareness about neurodevelopmental disorders.
+- Demonstrated progress in full-stack operations and technical SEO.

 ### Customer Engineer